Clinical Judgment within the Nursing Process

 - Use standardized communication and escalation pathways when priority status changes.

-- Reevaluate outcomes after each intervention and modify plans promptly.
+- Reevaluate outcomes after each intervention as met, partially met, or not met, and modify plans promptly.

 - Coach novice nurses and students with structured reflection to strengthen judgment quality.